The Other Parent has Taken My Child

 You can be doing everything else listed above, such as contacting missing children's organizations and searching for your child through various records.

-If friends/relatives of the abducting parent who are sympathetic to you are caring for your child, you may be able to get them to give you the child or agree to try to get the other parent to return the child.
+If friends or relatives of the abducting parent who are sympathetic to you are caring for your child, you may be able to get them to give you the child or agree to try to get the other parent to return the child.

 You should contact missing children's agencies.
 They often have contacts in other states and can get you ready for what may happen once you go to that state.

 You should be in contact with a lawyer in that state.
-Legal services offices for low-income clients exist throughout the U.S. Many handle child abduction cases.
+Legal services offices for clients with low incomes exist throughout the U.S. Many handle child abduction cases.
 They may require a referral from your local office.
-The end of this publication has contact info.
+See contact info below.

 It is a court order demanding some action from a sheriff or other person.
 In family law cases, the court demands that one parent turn a child over to the court.